TMacquart/OptiBLESS/README.md

 ## Tests

 The toolbox has been thouroughly validated and is provided with a set of examples and benchmarks.
 Reaching 100% certainty in terms of validation is, however, impropable and possible errors may still be experienced.
-In this case, you can fix it and report it or simply provide feedback for me to be able to fix it.
+In this case, you can fix it and report it or simply provide feedback for me to be able to fix it (terence.macquart@gmail.com).
 Do not hesitate to aslo propose features you would like to be implemented.

 ## Contributors